 1. Do I need Health? - ALL OUT of state customers need health for horses rode or led in.
-So.
-Dak.
-Customers DO NOT need healths.
+BUT Not on Loose - are unloaded on west end of yards.
+South Dakota Customers DO NOT need a health.

-3. Can I talk to the owner of the horse consigned? - No – to insure all horses will be on the premises for the sale and not pre-sold, we Do NOT give out consignors phone numbers.
-Remember – most folks drive many hours to come to the sale for specific horses and expect them to be here for inspection and buying when they arrive!
+4. Can I talk to the owner of the horse consigned? - No – to insure all horses will be on the premises for the sale and not pre-sold, we Do NOT give out consignors phone numbers.
+Most folks drive many hours to come to the sale for specific horses and expect them to be here for inspection and buying when they arrive!

-6. STALLS are available at $20 each for overnight horses – includes bag of woodchips.
+7. STALLS are available at $18 each for overnight catalogue horses – includes bag of woodchips.
 Please reserve prior to sale.
-Ho No charge for sale day use for stallions, broodmares with foals at side and weanlings.
+No charge for sale day use for stallions, broodmares with foals at side and weanlings.
 Outside pens are reserved for loose horses and rope cattle at no cost.
-A limited amount of outside pens may be available for a volume amount of catalogue or non catalogue .

-7. Do I need a Letter of Credit if I am selling a horse in order to purchase some?
-Yes - as you are planning on payment by check?
-YES, as you may no sale the horse and we would not be able to deduct the funds due.
+8. IF I am from Out-of-State, Do I need a Letter of Credit if I am selling a horse in order to write a check?
+YES as you may "No Sale" the horse and we would not be able to deduct the funds due.

 9. Do I need to bring feed for Catalogue horses?
 Yes, but not for loose horses.